Inspection report - Yleistä

 The inspector can give written advice on the correction of a minor and individual deficiency when the minimum level required by legislation is not met.
-In 2021, inspectors issued a total of more than 34,100 pieces of written advice.
+In 2022, inspectors issued about 42,500 pieces of written advice.

 Failure to comply with written advice may result in an improvement notice or an obligating decision by the occupational safety and health authority.
 In this situation as well an occupational safety and health authority may impose a conditional fine, a notice of termination or a notice of suspension to enforce the obligation.

 If the Occupational Safety and Health Inspector detects an immediate risk to life or health, the inspector will issue a temporary prohibition.
 A prohibition can be issued, for example, for failures to protect the machinery that can cause a serious hazard or protect employees against falls.
 The prohibition must be complied with immediately.